-- the customer or beneficial owner has been the subject of a suspicious activity report by the relevant person in the past, or the subject to a request for information from a competent authority; - the relevant person has in-house information about the customer's or their beneficial owner's integrity, obtained, for example, in the course of a long-standing business relationship; and - there are adverse media reports or other relevant sources of information about the customer or its beneficial owner(s).
+- the relevant person has in-house information about the customer's or their beneficial owner's integrity, obtained, for example, in the course of a long-standing business relationship; and - there are adverse media reports or other relevant sources of information about the customer or its beneficial owner(s).
 For example, there are reliable and credible allegations of criminality, terrorism or proliferation against the customer or their beneficial owners.
 Relevant persons should determine the credibility of allegations on the basis of the quality and independence of the source data and the persistence of reporting of these allegations, amongst other considerations.
 Relevant persons should note that the absence of criminal convictions alone may not be sufficient to dismiss allegations of wrongdoing.